NZ-Liam-Zhong/Awesome_AI_for_Robotics_Learning_Notes/README.md

 Other Materials:(When the variance will be zero and why)<br>
 ![image](https://github.com/user-attachments/assets/0f15d2b6-fc9b-4387-8a40-4b90eccc4459)

+28.mportance Sampling is a method commonly used to estimate expected values in probability distributions or to perform Monte Carlo simulations, primarily by weighting samples to improve the efficiency of estimation.
+However, it also has some issues, mainly including the following:<br>

+Excessive Weight Variance: The core of importance sampling is to calculate the weighted average of samples, where the weights are typically the ratio of the target distribution to the sampling distribution.
+If some samples have very large weights while others have very small weights, the overall estimation can be very inaccurate, even leading to a very large variance in the estimation, affecting the stability of the results.<br>

+Choosing an Inappropriate Sampling Distribution: If the sampling distribution differs significantly from the target distribution (i.e., the importance sampling ratio varies greatly), the weights of the samples may concentrate on a few points, leading to increased variance.
+This can make importance sampling inefficient.<br>

+Computational Burden: For high-dimensional problems, importance sampling may require a very large number of samples to accurately estimate the expected value.
+Especially when the target distribution is complex, the calculation of weights can be very time-consuming, further increasing the computational burden.<br>

 # Paper List
 1.Accepted papers in CoRL 2024 are in file “corl2024_paper_list.xlsx"<br>
 2.[ICML 2024 Oral paper list](https://icml.cc/virtual/2024/events/oral)